fleschutz/PowerShell/Docs/start-ipfs-server.md

-## start-ipfs-server.ps1 - Starts a local IPFS server as a daemon process
+## start-ipfs-server.ps1 - Start an IPFS server

-This script starts a local IPFS server as a daemon process.
+This PowerShell script starts a local IPFS server as a daemon process.

 ## Parameters
 ```powershell